ojastej/Fragged_Empire_2E_Midnotion/source/status.md

   * type
 * remove Attribute Limit for Outpost
 * hide Bodies field for PCs
-* Equipment Slots should be 6 + Str + bonus
-* Outpost Trade Goods section is misaligned now, the dropdown icon is misplaced
 * Need an Other species with text box

 ## In progress